K2Joom/docs-matukio/roadmap.md

 * Share info about event after booking
 * Google Calendar integration (Not sure on the details yet)
 * Config settings in config.xml instead of database
+* JSON API for Matukio informations (Joomla! webservice has to be ready first)

 ### Matukio 6

 Big release with some major changes